 The MultiTool contains a magnet that makes it easier to replace the battery in the hearing aid.
-It also contains a brush and a wire loop for cleaning and removing ear wax from your earpiece.
-If you need a new MultiTool, please contact your hearing care professional.
+It also contains a brush and a wire loop for cleaning and removing earwax.
+If the vent is very small, a special tool may be required.
+If you need a new tool please contact your hearing care professional.

 The MultiTool has a built-in magnet.
-Keep the MultiTool at least 30 cm away from credit cards and other magnetically sensitive devices.
+Keep the MultiTool 30 cm away from credit cards and other magnetically sensitive devices.

-Turn the hearing aid ON and OFF
+Turn the hearing aid on and off

 The battery drawer is also used to switch the hearing aid on and off.
-To preserve the battery, make sure your hearing aid is switched off when you are not wearing it.
-If you wish to return to the standard settings of the hearing aid programmed by your hearing care professional, simply open and then close the battery drawer.
+To save battery life, make sure your hearing aid is switched off when you are not wearing it.
+If you wish to return to the standard settings of the hearing aid, simply open and then close the battery drawer (quick reset).